The Bollywood Boyz: Other media

 Gurv and Harv, as The Singh Brothers, appear in WWE 2K19 and WWE 2K20 as non-playable managers for Jinder Mahal.

 Personal lives

-The brothers are originally from Burnaby, British Columbia, Canada.
+The Sihra brothers are originally from Burnaby, British Columbia, Canada and are of Indian descent.
 They both graduated from Moscrop Secondary School.
 Gurv graduated from Douglas College in British Columbia, where he studied criminology.
 He has also worked in loss prevention and has a third degree black belt in Taekwondo.
-He and his wife have one son, named Gurveer, who was born on December 13, 2019.
+He and his wife have one son, Gurveer Singh.
 Harv also attended Douglas College, studying history.
 He has also worked as a model and actor.
 Harv appeared in the 2015 movie Brothers.
 Both brothers appeared in the movie Russell Madness, which also starred fellow professional wrestler John Morrison.
 Gurv and Harv are both Sikhs.